x42/fil4.lv2/README.md

 -------

-Binaries for Intel-platform (GNU/Linux, OSX and Windows) are available under [releases](https://github.com/x42/fil4.lv2/releases).
-Most GNU/Linux distributions include this plugin as part of the x42-plugins collection.
+Binaries for Intel-platform (GNU/Linux, OSX and Windows) are available for [releases](https://github.com/x42/fil4.lv2/releases).
+Most GNU/Linux distributions include this fil4 as part of the x42-plugins collection.

 Compiling fil4 requires the LV2 SDK, jack-headers, gnu-make, a c++-compiler,